learnwithparam/website/content/blog/error-handling-in-react-hooks/index.md

 tags: ['React', 'React Hooks']
 ---

 In [part 1](/blog/learn-react-hooks-by-building-books-search/), we created the books search react app.
-But we didn't handled any errors or have any loading state before fetching the data from API.
+But we didn't handle any errors or have any loading state before fetching the data from API.

 In this part, we will see